-Communication is particularly important in occupational safety and health.
+Communication is particularly important in occupational health and safety.
 It must be easy to understand and point out the need for technical and organizational solutions to facilitate safe working and prevent unsafe working.

-Occupational safety and health management must be practiced in day-to-day operations and not just used as an empty phrase.
-For example, if supervisors themselves repeatedly disregard safety regulations or tolerate rule violations by employees, no amount of talking can make any difference.
+Occupational health and safety management must be lived out in day-to-day operations and not just used as an empty phrase.
+For example, if supervisors themselves repeatedly disregard safety regulations or tolerate rule violations by employees, no amount of talk can make any difference.

-Such an occupational health and safety management system, for example based on the internationally recognised ISO 45001 standard, enables you to implement the prescribed occupational health and safety regulations effectively and systematically.
-At the same time, you can prove that you are meeting your obligations to organize your company and workplaces in a way that is safe and healthy.
+Such an occupational safety management system, for example based on the internationally recognized ISO 45001 standard, enables you to implement the prescribed occupational safety regulations effectively and systematically.
+At the same time, you can demonstrate that you are meeting your obligations to organize your company and workplaces in a way that is safe and healthy.

 The aim of an occupational health and safety management system is also to bring the issues of occupational health and safety into line with your other corporate objectives.
-Despite the effort that is inevitably associated with the introduction of a systematic occupational health and safety management system, your profitability can be sustainably increased as a result.
+After all, despite the effort that is inevitably involved in introducing a systematic occupational health and safety management system, your profitability can be sustainably increased as a result.

 After all, occupational illness and accidents at work result in high costs for companies.
-Especially in smaller companies, this can lead to production losses and delayed delivery dates.
+Particularly in smaller companies, this can lead to production stoppages and delayed delivery dates.

-However, cost savings are by far not the only reason why occupational health and safety management is worthwhile, because:
+However, cost savings are by no means the only reason why occupational health and safety management is worthwhile, because:

-- You improve your operational procedures and business processes.
+- You improve your operations and business processes.

 - The image of your company is enhanced.